 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 They need to know if you have any of these conditions:

-This medicine is only for use in the vagina.
+This medication is only for use in the vagina.
 Do not take by mouth.
 Wash and dry your hands before and after use.
 Read package directions carefully.
 Unwrap the applicator package.
 Be sure to use a new applicator for each dose.
 Use at the same time each day.
 If the tablet has fallen out of the applicator, but is still in the package, carefully place it back into the applicator.
-If the tablet has fallen out of the package, that applicator should be thrown out and you should use a new applicator containing a new tablet.
+If the tablet has fallen out of the package, that applicator should be thrown out, and you should use a new applicator containing a new tablet.
 Lie on your back, part and bend your knees.
 Gently insert the applicator as far as comfortably possible into the vagina.
 Then, gently press the plunger until the plunger is fully depressed.
 This will release the tablet into the vagina.
 Gently remove the applicator.
 Throw away the applicator after use.
-Do not use your medicine more often than directed.
-Do not stop using except on the advice of your doctor or health care professional.
+Do not use your medication more often than directed.
+Do not stop using except on the advice of your care team.

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.